-Top 10 tricky Java interview questions and answers
+Top 10 Tricky Java interview questions and Answers

 10 Tricky Java interview question - Answered

-Here is my list of 10 tricky Java interview questions, Though I have prepared and shared lot of difficult core java interview question and answers, But I have chosen them as Top 10 tricky questions because you can not guess answers of this tricky java questions easily, you need some subtle details of Java programming language to answer these questions.What will happen if you call return statement or System.exit on try or catch block ? will finally block execute?
+Here is my list of 10 tricky Java interview questions, Though I have prepared and shared a lot of difficult core Java interview questions and answers, I have chosen them as the Top 10 tricky questions because you can not guess answers to these tricky Java questions easily, you need some subtle details of Java programming language to answer these questions.

 }